Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 ### RIPEMD (RIPE Message Digest)

-RIPEMD is a family of cryptographic hash functions (RIPEMD, RIPEMD-128, RIPEMD-160, RIPEMD-256).
+RIPEMD is a family of cryptographic hash functions (RIPEMD-128, RIPEMD-160, RIPEMD-256, RIPEMD-320).
 The most popular is **RIPEMD-160** generating a 160-bit hash output.
 It is less popular than MD5 and SHA, but is used for Bitcoin and other crypto-currencies.

 ### SHA (Secure Hash Algorithm)

 SHA is a suite of hashing functions replacing MD5 for hash calculation.
-- **SHA-0** was developed by the NSA in 1993 based on MD5.
+- **SHA-0** was developed by the NSA in 1993 based on MD5, generating 160-bit hashes.
 - **SHA-1** was developed by the NSA in 1995 to improve SHA-0, also generating 160-bit hashes.
 - **SHA-2** was developed by the NSA in 2002 and includes multiple functions generating hashes of different size (SHA-224, SHA-256, SHA-384, SHA-512).